usertam/openssh/README.md

 Building and Running
 --------------------

-Builds have been tested on macOS 10.12 and Ubunutu 17.4.0
+Builds have been tested on macOS 10.12 and Ubuntu 17.4.0

 ### Install dependencies for macOS